LiDARNet: A Boundary-Aware Domain Adaptation Model for Point Cloud Semantic Segmentation

 \subsection{Multi-task Learning}

 The domain adaptation procedure is essentially a multi-task learning procedure.
 The tasks include domain private feature classification, boundaries extraction, semantic segmentation, domain mutual conversion, similarity measurement of domain shared features and divergence measurement of the domain private features.
-The complete loss function can be written as follows:
+The complete loss function can be written as follows: where \(L_{P}\), \(L_{B}\), \(L_{Seg}\), \(L_{M}\), \(L_{C}\) and \(L_{D}\) correspond to the loss of domain private feature classification, boundaries extraction, semantic segmentation, domain mutual conversion, domain similarity and domain difference and \(\lambda_P\), \(\lambda_B\), \(\lambda_{Seg}\), \(\lambda_M\) \(\lambda_C\) and \(\lambda_D\)are hyperparameters that control the weighting between losses.